Why You Can’t Just Stop Snoring?

-Snoring and sleep apnea are two common sleep disorders that can have a negative effect on your relationships.
-Here’s how:
+Snoring and sleep apnea are prevalent sleep disorders that can significantly impact your relationships.
+Here’s why:

 Who’s To Blame For Interrupted Sleep?